ozdemre/RoboND---FollowMe/README.md

 Here is [YouTube link](https://www.youtube.com/watch?v=7AhVeR6glBs) where I tested my model within the simulator.

 **My Comments and Future Enhancements:**

 **Data:** As it is pointed many times in the classes, data quality is very important.
-Since we started with pre-collected data and have an option of collect more from the simulator it is easy to train the model once network is created.
-Even though I didn't we do have an option to collect more ata from simulator to increase accuracy.
+Since we started with pre-collected data and have an option of collecting even more from the simulator it is easy to train the model once network is created.
+Even though I didn't more data from simulator can help to increase accuracy.
 However, in real a world implementation, I presume this will be more challenging as it requires quite a lot of work to collect thousands of images (maybe with depth info), labelling them and doing normalization.
 I definitely would like to follow these steps outside of the simulator world and take the real-world implementation challenges.